 (2) The design methods given in EN 1993-5 are applicable if

-the execution quality for steel piles is as specified in EN 12063, EN 12699, EN 14199 and
+— the execution quality for steel piles is as specified in EN 12063, EN 12699, EN 14199 and

-the execution quality for associated steel elements (such as bracing, anchors, waling etc) is as specified in EN 1090-2, EN 1537 and
+— the execution quality for associated steel elements (such as bracing, anchors, waling, etc.) is as specified in EN 1090-2, EN 1537 and

-the execution quality for concreting of bearing piles is as specified in EN 1536 and
+— the execution quality for concreting of bearing piles is as specified in EN 1536 and

-the construction materials and products used are as specified in the relevant parts of EN 1993 (all parts), or in the relevant material and product specifications.
+— the construction materials and products used are as specified in the relevant parts of EN 1993 (all parts), or in the relevant material and product specifications.

 (3) The methods for design by calculation apply only within the stated ranges of material properties and geometric proportions, for which sufficient experience and test evidence is available.
 These limitations do not apply to design assisted by testing.

-Normative References
+Normative references